mohitleoagrawal/mohitleoagrawal.github.io/_posts/2017-12-09-tiny-words.markdown

 layout: post
 title:  "Tiny but Meaningful Words in Japanese"
 date:   2017-12-09 18:47:00 +0900
-categories: nlp language
+categories: language
 ---

 <p align="center">
 <img src="/images/posts/2017-12-09/e_well.png" alt="title image" width="300" align="center"/>
 </p>

 With a language background of English & Hindi, learning Japanese was astonishing.
 It surprised at times by peculiarities like onomatopoeia, softness.
-One of them was having tiny words and still able to carry significant meaning.
+One more of them was having tiny words and still able to carry significant meaning.

 ## What I want to talk about?

 **Single lettered nouns in Japanese**

-Usually the chinese writing system is said to be the same way.
-It has a lot of symbols where each symbol represent a concept.
-Japanese writing system has symbols inherited from the chinese and has similarly conceptual meaning.
-Like this symbol represent a 'forest'.
+Usually the chinese writing system use pictographs for compaction.
+It has a lot of symbols where each symbol represents a concept.
+Japanese writing system has symbols inherited from the chinese and has similar kind of conceptual meaning.
+Like this symbol 森 represent a 'forest'.
 Another fun moment was the realization of existence of one-phoneme words and still carrying meaning.
 For instance, you can just use 'e' for  stomach, 'a' for picture, 'mu' for concept of nothingness.
-It is contrasts from english or hindi where most nouns appears quite distinct.
+It contrasts greatly from english or hindi where most nouns are longer.

 ## What could be its consequences?

 **Harder to learn Japanese**

 Out of my (limited) personal experience, it is harder to parse words in speech especially for unseen words.
-Non-native japanese speakers should face more difficulty in absorbing the language.
+Japanese learners face more difficulty in absorbing the language.
 Which is due to increase in complexity for resolution of words.

-## Why is this a thing?
+## Why did this happen?

 **Communication Efficiency**

 * Believing that humans care about efficiency, we would need a efficient data compression scheme(huffman encoding is a good example) which should be dependent on following features
     * How important is utterance of that word?
-    	* If a word is uttered a lot of times, it should be important
-	    * like 'water' should be important than 'dry ice'
+         * If a word is uttered a lot of times, it should be important.
+Like 'water' seems more important than 'dry ice' as humans need water more often than dry ice.
     * How fundamental a concept is?

 ### Disclaimer

 Most statements are assertions directly out of my head.
-Haven't validated them so please dig more into it to verify for correctness and completeness.
+I haven't validated them so please dig more into them to verify for correctness and completeness.

 ## Single lettered words in Japanese